MrPicklePinosaur/trainos/docs/presentation.typ

     = Essential Tasks: Nameserver

-    - A linked list of all named tasks, linear search to retrieve them ]
+    - A linked list of all named tasks, linear search to retrieve them
+    - WhoIs call will retry a couple times
+]

 #polylux-slide[
     = Essential Tasks: Clock

     - Notifier pattern
+    - The task id as well as the target time is pushed into a list
+    - Each tick, any delay requests that have been reached are replied to

 ]

 #polylux-slide[